 Web applications can support both online and offline use cases with access to the OMA Push enabler, and can use the OMA-standardized content types or application-specific content.

 OMA Push enables the direct delivery of content in network contexts (point-to-point IP, SMS, SIP/IMS, and broadcast/multicast) and via methods (e.g. connectionless Push) that are typically unsupported by W3C-standard implementations.
-OMA Push can complement the HTML5 native APIs Push-capable APIs such as Server-Sent Events and Web Sockets, with these additional capabilities that are unsupported by the HTML5 APIs.
+OMA Push can complement HTML5 Web APIs such as Server-Sent Events [W3C-EventSource] and Web Sockets, with these additional capabilities that are unsupported by the HTML5 APIs.

 The Push API provides a bridge between Web applications executing in Web browsers or widget runtime environments (WRT), and the enabler services provided by OMA Push or SMS text messaging.
 The relationship of the Push API to the overall architectural elements in devices and the OMA Push architecture is illustrated below.